aquaticus/nexus433/README.md

 Name of the temperature sensor reported to Home Assistant discovery mechanism for the specified transmitter.
 Key must be 2 bytes ID, the value is the name, for example:
 `ae00=Kitchen Temperature`
-If not specified the default value of `433MHz Sensor Id:XX channel Y Temperature` will be reported.
+If not specified the default value of `Temperature Id:XX ch Y` will be reported.

 #### `[humidity]`

 Name of the humidity sensor reported to Home Assistant discovery mechanism for the specified transmitter.
 Key must be 2 bytes ID, the value is the name, for example:
 `ae00=Kitchen Humidity`
-If not specified the default value of `433MHz Sensor Id:XX channel Y Humidity` will be reported.
+If not specified the default value of `Humidity Id:XX ch Y` will be reported.

 #### `[battery]`

 Name of the battery sensor reported to Home Assistant discovery mechanism for the specified transmitter.
 Key must be 2 bytes ID, the value is the name, for example:
 `ae00=Kitchen Sensor Battery`
-If not specified, the default value of `433MHz Sensor Id:XX channel Y Battery` will be reported.
+If not specified, the default value of `Battery Id:XX ch Y` will be reported.

 #### `[quality]`

 Name of the quality sensor reported to Home Assistant discovery mechanism for the specified transmitter.
 Key must be 2 bytes ID, the value is the name, for example:
 `ae00=Kitchen Sensor Connection Quality`
-If not specified the default value of `433MHz Sensor Id:XX channel Y Quality` will be reported.
+If not specified the default value of `Quality Id:XX ch Y` will be reported.

 # Installation using Debian package